AnnieQiuuu/hw02-jellyfish/README.md

 # Procedural Jellyfish

 ## Project Overview
-This a procedural jellyfish using Houdini.
+This project documents the creation of a fully procedural jellyfish in Houdini, combining node-based modeling, simulation, and rendering workflows.

 ### Result
 [![Jellyfish video](./output.gif)](https://youtu.be/pwx2x5fgGWI)